How to Change the Text Color in Discord

 There are a couple of ways to get Yellow text.
 The first is pretty reliable, while the second method highlights only some words.

 Notice that the elm command only highlights words that begin with capital letters.
+But, you can also add an underscore between each word to change the entire message to yellow.

 Another way to get blue text is using the CSS method with dashes.
 It should look like this: